qatodev/codeceptjs-playwright-demo/readme.md

 Hover on the pictures and assert the details like User

 ### Set-up and start tests
+First, clone the repo to your local folder.
+Navigate to the local folder where your repo was cloned and run:

     npm install
     npx codeceptjs run --steps